hemgenix_Logo

 Reduction In Factor IX Consumption

-REDUCTION IN FACTOR
+REDUCTION IN MEAN

 Mean factor IX activity icon